eHow To Build A Wilderness Survival Shelter

 - Does your shelter adequately protect you from rain, sun, wind, and snow?
 Always plan for the worst-case scenario when building your shelter.

 - What types and amounts of materials are potentially available for you to build your shelter?
 For example, your options are limited if you are stranded in the desert vs. a forest.

-- Ventilation: Your emergency shelter needs proper ventilation; so, fresh air can get into your shelter and C02 to leave.
+- Ventilation: Your emergency shelter needs proper ventilation; so, fresh air can get into your make-shift tent and that C02 to leave.
 This is especially true if you are wanting to build your fire inside your tent.

 - Insulation: Proper insulation is especially important during the winter months or an arctic environment.
 Some natural insulation that you should look out for is moss, grasses, and pine tree boughs.

 - Frame: The outer frame needs to be sturdy enough to be able to withstand strong gusts of wind.
 Also, if applicable, the shelter frame should be able to withstand snowfall or heavy rainfall.

 - Shelter Size: It needs to be big enough to serve its purpose of accommodating the right number of people.
 The size should not too large that you will wast effort by building an unnecessarily large shelter.

 - What Type of Bushcraft Gear Do I have?
 The type of shelters that you can build largely depends on the survival gear that you have with you.
 (That is why you should practice building shelters that require a minimal amount of tools)